FilledStacks/feedback-nova/chapter_2_order_builder/README.md

 ]
 ```

-The above request says, I want 2 orders of product 74 with options 12 and 45.
+The above request says, I want 2 orders of product 74 with options 12 and 45 from `OptionGroup` 23.